 So I set my sights on developing a process to help parents do this.

-The process for Raising Resilience is a two-step process.
+The process for Raising Resilience I outline in my book is a two-step process.
 Step 1 is to identify and remove stressors and barriers; step 2 is to nourish and feed in a way that supports our natural processes of self regulation.

 There are 4 Pillars to this process.
 I call them The 4 Pillars Of Resilient Health™.

 Staying focused on The 4 Pillars Of Resilient Health™ helps kids and their parents learn better, feel better, sleep better, calm down, relax, focus better, reduce infection, reduce allergy, have better skin, and have more consistent energy because the pillars support the foundational systems that make the body work.